We’re living in a time when Google is our go-to for answering deep questions like, “How old is Mick Jagger now?” or “Where can I find the best pizza?”

 That’s why you need SEO, to build those roads leading to your site—through Google.
 So if someone searches for “Ft.
 Lauderdale kitchen design” (or insert your term here), your site will appear at the top of search results and you’re likely to a visit by that person.
 That visit might or might not lead to a sale, but at least you’ll be in the running if appear in that search.

 Seattle pest control – That’s not the name of the company.
 That’s the name of the keyword phrase my client (Cascade Pest Control) pursued.
 My SEO copywriting helped them reach the top spot.

 Results: #1 in Google for Seattle pest control.
 (They’ve since revamped their site and cut down the copy a bit, but they’re still #1 and get a fair amount of business online.)

 South Florida event planners – I rewrote the home page for an event planning company (called A South Florida Event) and optimized it for two different keyword phrases.
 Other SEO techniques were also employed, so my copy wasn’t the sole reason for the ranking, but it definitely contributed.

 These are just a couple of examples of how SEO copywriting and SEO in general can help your business get more traffic (and potentially more sales) online.

 I hope that helps.
 If you have any questions, feel free to leave a comment below.

-If you want to know how SEO copywriting can help your site, contact me for a free website analysis.
+If you want to know how SEO copywriting can help your site, contact me for a website analysis.